vemel/handsdown/docs/handsdown/ast_parser/node_records/module_record.md

 [find in source code](https://github.com/vemel/handsdown/blob/main/handsdown/ast_parser/node_records/module_record.py#L137)

-Collect full information about Module child records.Used only when doc for this ModuleRecord is building.
+Collect full information about Module child records.

+Used only when doc for this ModuleRecord is building.

 #### Signature